o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/editor/components/components-layout-fitter.md

 ---
+linkTitle: UI Layout Fitter
 description: ' Add a layout fitter component to an element in the Open 3D Engine UI Editor to make the element fit its content. '
-title: LayoutFitter
+title: UI Layout Fitter component
+weight: 405
 ---

 You can use the **LayoutFitter** component to make an element resize itself to fit its content.
 Use this component with other components that provide cell sizing information, such as the **Text** component, the **Image** component (with **ImageType** set to **Fixed**), or the **Layout** components (**Cell**, **Row**, **Column**, **Grid**).